 Timekeepers as the elderly, elegantly intelligent hardcover

-And TSAoNGaF (yes, I acronym-ed it) as the young, impetuous e-book, tricking you with swear words into a much deeper conversation.
+And The Subtle Art, or TSAoNGaF (yes, I acronym-ed it) as the young, impetuous e-book, tricking you with swear words into a much deeper conversation.

 Caution: swear words ahead.
 Turn back if you’re a pansy.